Joan947/SAM3Count/README.md

 | SAM3Count | CARPK           | 3.11 | 5.60  |
 | SAM3Count | OmniCount-Fruit | 0.43 | 0.93  |

-> **Note:** OmniCount-Fruit results will be added once we finalize and verify the evaluation numbers for the released setup.

 ### Video benchmarks